 A first important but often neglected aspect of a project is data and project management.
 The first step is data preparation.
 You find more information on supported file formats in the section Supported File Formats.

-Apart from analyzing your data, you also manage digital content and it is important to know how the software does it.
+Apart from analyzing your data, you also manage digital content, and it is important to know how the software does it.
 For detailed information, see the section on Project Management.

 If you work in a team, please read the following section: Team Work.

 There are two principal modes of working with ATLAS.ti, the data level and the conceptual level.
 The data level includes activities like segmentation of data files; coding text, image, audio, and video passages; and writing comments and memos.
-The conceptual level focuses on querying data and model-building activities such as linking codes to networks, in addition to writing some more comments and memos.
+The conceptual level focuses on querying data and model-building activities such as linking codes in networks, in addition to writing some more comments and memos.

 The figure below illustrates the main steps, starting with the creation of a project, adding documents, identifying interesting things in the data and coding them.
-Memos and comments can be written at any stage of the process, whereas there is possibly a shift from writing comments to more extensive memo writing during the later stages of the analysis.
+Memos and comments can be written at any stage of the process, whereas there is possibly a shift from writing comments to more extensive memo writing during the latter stages of the analysis.
 Once your data is coded, it is ready to be queried using the various analysis tools provided.
 The insights gained can then be visualized using the ATLAS.ti network function.

 Some steps need to be taken in sequence.
 For instance, logic dictates that you cannot query anything or look for co-occurrences if your data has not yet been coded.
 But other than that there are no strict rules.